ST10158643/Part1/README.md

 ## Overview

-Part1 command-line application is a Console App built on the .NET framework 4.8.
+Part2 command-line application is a Console App built on the .NET framework 4.8.
-Its purpose is to enable users to input and save the ingredients and steps necessary to cook a specific recipe.
+The Recipe Application is a user-friendly tool that allows a user to create and manage recipes.
+With this application, you can easily enter the details of your recipe, including the ingredients and steps involved.
-The application was developed as a project for the PROGRAMMING 2A course POE Submission and serves as a tool to facilitate the learning of cooking techniques.
+The Recipe Application application was developed as a project for the PROGRAMMING 2A course POE Submission and serves as a tool to facilitate the learning of cooking techniques.

 ## Installation